Conductus-Labs/baton-framework/src/core/commands/markdown/baton-agent/init-agent.md

 ---
 description: Initialize any agent for a new session (lists available agents or initializes specified agent)
 argument-hint: <optional: agent-short-name | -list>
-scope: agent-initialisation # Required scope for agent to execute this command
 ---

 # Init Agent Command